 IWH Discussion Papers,

-International Journal of Computational Economics and Econometrics,
+Journal of Environmental Economics and Management,

 Jobs at IWH